-Obviously, the first thing you’ll have to do before you hit the road is buy an RV.
+The first thing you’ll have to do before you hit the road is decide if you are going to buy an RV or rent an RV.
 There is a lot to learn about RVs before you actually make a purchase, and figuring out what you need to know and how to gather this information can be overwhelming.

 First, it’s important to know about the various types of RVs.
 These include:

 The class A motorhome looks very much like a bus and is often referred to as a bus or sometimes a coach.
 Class As tends to be the largest of the motorhomes (though there are some smaller class A RVs out there), and are often the most luxurious option.

 We owned a Newmar Class A that we remodeled to fit our family of 6.

 A class B might be referred to as a motorhome or a campervan.
 These are the smallest of motorhomes and often look like regular passenger vans from the outside.
 Because they are small, the amenities in these rigs are basic, and most don’t sleep more than 2–3 people.